help center

 Create Template Terms

-Template Terms are the legal framework for your relationship with your partners.
-They define all of your terms—like payout rates—and partners can then sign-up for your program, or you can send your terms to them directly via impact.com.
-When a partner signs-up for your program or accepts the terms you sent them, your template terms become a legally-binding contract between you and that partner.
+Your Template Terms form the contract for your business relationship with partners.
+They contain all of your conditions—like your payout rates—and partners who are satisfied with the terms can either apply to your program, or you can send them your terms directly via impact.com.
+When a partner applies to your program or accepts the terms you sent them, your template terms become a legally binding contract between you and the partner.

-This article serves as a simplified guide for creating new template terms, along with helpful descriptions for most things you'll encounter during the creation process.
-If you have a specific use case or need additional help with creating template terms, reach out to your CSM or contact support.
+Note: This article serves as a simplified guide for creating new template terms.
+If you have a special use case or if you need additional help with creating your template terms, reach out to your CSM or contact support.

 Create a template term

-2. In the upper right corner, select Create Template Terms.
+2. In the upper-right corner, select Create Template Term.

-3. Refer to the descriptions below for help with completing each line item in this step:
+3. Refer to the Template term fields reference below for help with completing each field.

 Name

-• Enter a descriptive name for your template terms that partners will see.
+Enter a descriptive name for your template terms.
+This name will be visible to partners.

-• [Optional] Add internal labels to your template terms that make it easier to search for later.
-Partners will not see these labels.
+Optionally, add labels to your template terms that make it easier to search for by keyword.
+Partners won't see these labels.

 Template

-• Select [Toggle on] Use terms from an existing Template Term, select your terms from the dropdown, then select Populate terms if you want to populate your new template terms with previous template terms.
+To populate your new template terms with pre-existing template terms, toggle-on-solid.svg [Toggle on] Use terms from an existing Template Term, select your terms from the dropdown, and select Populate terms.
+You can then make modifications as needed.

 Currency

-• Use the dropdown to select the currency that you want to pay out in for this template term.
+Use the dropdown to select the currency in which you want to pay out for this template term.

-If you (or one of your account users) has setup contract rules, some of the options below may be locked to a global setting.
+Important: If you (or one of your account users) has set up contract rules, some of the options below may be locked to a global setting.

 Description